Uranyl Magnesium Sodium Acetate SDS

 Label Elements

-The product has been classified and marked in accordance with directives on hazardous materials.
+The product has been classified and marked following directives on hazardous materials.

 Code Letter and Hazard Designation of Product: